nodejs/modules/doc/announcement.md

 - Dynamic `import()` expressions can be used to import ES modules from either CommonJS or ES module files.
 Note that `import()` returns a promise.

-- `import.meta.url` provides the `file://` URL of the current ES module file.
+- `import.meta.url` provides the absolute URL of the current ES module file.

 - Loaders can be written to modify Node.js’s runtime behavior with respect to ES modules. _This is still very much a work in progress._